 The human body needs a good amount of water for proper functioning.
 The approximate and recommended fluid intake is 2.7 for adult women and 3.6 for adult men.
 It is important to keep the body hydrated throughout the day by consuming the right amounts of fluid.
 This is a much more serious matter for athletes and other sportspersons.
 During competitions and training sessions, they will lose much more water content than in the case of a normal human being.

-Most of you would have noticed how the competitors in sports events always sip bright-colored drinks.
-These are called Sports Drinks and are seen as a good alternative for water.
-Sports Drinks are said to be the perfect option for the intake of essential electrolytes for the better working of muscles.
+Most of you would have noticed how the competitors in sports events always sip bright-colored sports drinks.
+These are said to be the perfect option for the intake of essential electrolytes for the better working of muscles.
 It can boost energy before a run or any other sport.

-While searching for a Sports Drink in the supermarket, there are a few questions any consumer would have in their minds:
+While searching for a sports drink in the supermarket, there are a few questions any consumer would have in their mind:

 - Which brand hydrates better?